Feeds:

 3. Shakespeare in Love: Guilty pleasure with Ralph Fiennes’ baby brother in the lead.

 4. Chocolat: The beautiful Juliette Binoche is in two of my favorite movies.
-Her performance are haunting.
+Her performances are haunting.

 5. Star Wars: “Popa!
 You’ve got to see this movie!”
 “Mom.
 Come on!”
 I was 11.
 ‘Nuff said.